Fractal uncertainty in higher dimensions: Introduction

 There is some $c > 0$ so that for any $f \in L^2(\R^d)$ and $U$ as above,

 The proof starts by convolving $f$ with the damping functions for $\mb Y$ to get functions with Fourier decay like $\hat f(\xi) \lesssim \exp\Bigl(-\frac{|\xi|}{(\log(2+|\xi|))^{\alpha}}\Bigr)$ for some $\alpha < 1$.
 The problem is then to prove unique continuation for functions with rapidly decaying Fourier transform. \item Use the quantitative unique continuation principle from the last step to obtain a single-scale estimate.
-For $h < r < 1$,
+For $h < r < 1$, roughly speaking

 where $L > 0$ is a large constant.
-This estimate means that at every scale $h < r < 1$, $f$ has some fixed portion of its mass in the holes of the porous set $\mb X$. \item Iterate the single scale estimate $\sim \log h^{-1}$ many times to obtain the power saving bound (\ref{eq:estimate_han_schlag}). \end{enumerate} This is the same strategy that Bourgain and Dyatlov developed for Theorem \ref{thm:FUP_1D}.
+In Han and Schlag's paper smooth cutoffs are used rather than indicator functions.
+This estimate means that at every scale $h < r < 1$, $f$ has some fixed portion of its mass in the holes of the porous set $\mb X$. \item Iterate the single scale estimate $\sim \log h^{-1}$ many times to obtain the power saving bound \eqref{eq:estimate_han_schlag}. \end{enumerate} This is the same strategy that Bourgain and Dyatlov developed for Theorem \ref{thm:FUP_1D}.
+Jaye and Mitkovski \cite{JayeMitkovski} abstracted the unique continuation part of this argument.
 The main contribution of \cite{HanSchlag} is proving the right unique continuation principle for functions on $\R^d$ that have rapidly decaying Fourier transform.
-We use our Theorem \ref{thm:higher_dim_BM} to make damping functions for line porous sets. \begin{proposition} Let $\mb Y \subset [-h^{-1}, h^{-1}]^d$ be $\nu$-porous on lines from scales $\mu > 1$ to $h^{-1}$.
-Then there is some $\alpha = \alpha(\nu) < 1$ such that for any $\sigma < 1$, $\mb Y$ admits a damping function with parameters $\alpha$ and